Four people hurt after explosion at gas station in Bellingham

 Responders at the scene found four contract workers suffering from burns, two of whom had severe injuries.

-Bellingham police, Bellingham fire and the Massachusetts State Fire Marshal’s office are investigating the fire.
+Bellingham police, Bellingham fire and the Massachusetts State Fire Marshal’s office are investigating the explosion.

+Fire officials classified the explosion as a “flash fire” that quickly extinguished itself.
+The gas station will also undergo compliance testing, officials said.

 The names of the injured workers will not be released.